aiidateam/aiida-core/docs/source/tutorial/basic.rst

     In [5]:  y
     Out[5]: <Int: uuid: 7865c8ff-f243-4443-9233-dd303a9be3c5 (pk: 2) value: 3>

-We hadn't stored data node assigned to the ``y`` variable yet, but by providing it as an input argument to ``multiply`` function, it was automatically stored with PK = 2.
+We had not yet stored the data node assigned to the ``y`` variable, but by providing it as an input argument to the ``multiply`` function, it was automatically stored with PK = 2.
 Similarly, the returned ``Int`` node with value 6 has been stored with PK = 4.

 Let's once again leave the IPython shell with ``exit()`` and look for the process we have just run using the ``verdi`` CLI: